dulvui/futsal-manager/README.md

 -->

 # futsal-manager
 A futsal manager game created with the Godot Engine.

-Under development.
+Still under development.

-# Internal testing
-The game is currently available only for internal testing on Android and still in an early stage.
-If you want to try anyway open an issue and I'll add you to the testers.
+Join [Discord](https://discord.gg/a5DSHZKkA8) if you have questions or want to stay updated.

 # Licenses and copyrights
 All source code is licensed under [AGPLv3](LICENSES/AGPL-3.0-or-later.txt)